TheVice/lantern/README.md

 Lantern uses [Gradle](http://gradle.org/) as its build system.

-Simple scripts were created to simplify building process a little, though (output goes to `<lantern>/build` folder):
+Simple scripts were created by `gradle wrapper` command to simplify building process a little, though (output goes to `<lantern>/build` folder):
 * `gradlew` - for processing project tasks on Unix like OS
 * `gradlew.bat` - for processing project tasks on Windows OS